GavinHaLab/PDX_mouseSubtraction/README.md

     This same folder also contains the bwa index files necessary for running the bwa aligner.

-    I generated the concatRef genome using this script:
+    I generated the concatRef genome using this script (also in this repository in the scripts folder):

     /fh/fast/ha_g/grp/reference/ConcatRef/scripts/concatenate_GRCh38_plus_NCBI_GRCm38.py